Cosmological phase transitions: from perturbative particle physics to gravitational waves: Transition rates

 \subsection{Computing the prefactor}

-We now turn our consideration to the prefactors in \cref{eq:p_0T,eq:p_T}.
-A precise computation of the prefactor is of secondary importance to the exponent, since it is usually the latter that determines the order of magnitude of the transition probability.
-For zero-temperature tunneling and at leading order, the prefactor was found to be \cite{Callan:1977pt}
+We now turn our consideration to the prefactors in \cref{eq:p_0T,eq:p_T}, which quantify the impact of one-loop corrections to the bounce.
+A precise computation of the prefactor has usually been considered to be of secondary importance to the exponent, since it is assumed that the latter determines the order of magnitude of the transition probability. \Refcite{Ekstedt:2023sqc}, however, argues that the prefactor generically takes an exponential form such that the relative importance of the prefactor is similar to that of any one-loop correction to a tree-level result.